 Four years ago this month, John and I were just kids planning our wedding.
 We decided to give up sweets during our engagement to feel our best on our wedding day, and to more fully enjoy our dessert bar and wedding cake.

 The big day finally arrived.
 We had been so good, not even having an ounce of sweets aside from honey and the occasional after-dinner mint.
-And you better believe we pigged out like fat kids at the reception.
+And you better believe we pigged out at the reception.
 I was in sweet tooth heaven.

 Like most, our honeymoon was a time of sheer indulgence so when we got settled back into “real life” we hit the reset button on our diet.
 Sweets were out the door again.